namin/sc-mini/PLAN.md

 LLM-side proof unreliability, not at the architecture.

 **Not yet:**
+1. **Reject lemmas that don't reduce work**: pre-filter LLM proposals before sending to Lean — if the RHS has the same or more function applications than the LHS, skip the verification call.
+Surfaced by `length-distributes`.
+The LLM's "structurally simpler" prior is loose enough that it'll propose true-but-non-optimizing equations like the length-of-append homomorphism.
+A simple syntactic check at our side is more reliable than a prompt instruction.
+   (Could be too conservative for cases like `add-assoc` where the call counts are equal but the rewrite still helps the supercompiler fold; need to think about the right metric.)
-1. **Multi-sample lemma proposals**: have the LLM emit N candidate proofs per turn and verify each.
+2. **Multi-sample lemma proposals**: have the LLM emit N candidate proofs per turn and verify each.
 Damps variance from non-deterministic proof writing (the dominant remaining failure mode).
 Cost-multiplier on Bedrock spend; would likely close `add-commute` and stabilize `even-square`.
-2. **Try every lemma in the chain against the input on each iteration**: currently we only try the most recently verified lemma against the current expression.
+3. **Try every lemma in the chain against the input on each iteration**: currently we only try the most recently verified lemma against the current expression.
 A re-application pass would pick up cases where an earlier off-target lemma becomes on-target after the input shape changes.
-3. **Oscillation detection**: detect when a lemma rewrites in one direction and a subsequent lemma reverses it.
+4. **Oscillation detection**: detect when a lemma rewrites in one direction and a subsequent lemma reverses it.
 Doesn't unblock benchmarks but prevents wasted Bedrock calls.
-4. **Persistent lemma library**: cache verified lemmas across supercompile runs so each program "learns" over time.
+5. **Persistent lemma library**: cache verified lemmas across supercompile runs so each program "learns" over time.
-5. **Auto-prove tactic widening**: nothing has tripped the LLM-as-prover path with an Ok verdict yet on the existing benchmarks.
+6. **Auto-prove tactic widening**: nothing has tripped the LLM-as-prover path with an Ok verdict yet on the existing benchmarks.
 Real induction-needing conjectures would benefit from a tactic like